CCMS-UCSD/MassIVEDocumentation/docs/quant/2_access_quant_3_reanalysis.md

 ### Title

-It shows the title that the submitter provided in the `Add Reanalysis Results` workflow.
-For this reanalysis, 'MassIVE.Quant-Reanalysis-Skyline'.
+It shows the title that the submitter provided in the `Add Reanalysis Results` workflow  for this reanalysis, 'MassIVE.Quant-Reanalysis-Skyline'.

 ### Description